 SB: Sometimes symptoms are a little different in men [than in women].
 For example, depression in men often involves irritability and anger, which are less common symptoms in women with depression.

 SB: Prevention is extremely important for our mental health.
 We all know that we need to watch our diets and exercise regularly to take care of our physical health.
 These activities can also help prevent mental health problems from developing.
-Additionally, mindfulness meditation and learning cognitive behavioral strategies to modifying our thinking are very helpful in preventing mental health issues.
+Additionally, mindfulness meditation and learning cognitive-behavioral strategies to modify our thinking are very helpful in preventing mental health issues.
 Online mental health tools such as TAO Connect can help men learn and practice these skills.
 If mental health problems do develop, seek help early.
 Talk with your primary care physician or find a therapist.
 Mental health problems are easier to treat when they have not become entrenched.

-SB: Stigma persists regardless of gender largely because we misunderstand mental health issues.
+SB: Stigma persists, regardless of gender, largely because we misunderstand mental health issues.
 We think mental health issues are somehow volitional, but people don’t intentionally develop mental health problems.
 If you noticed a close friend had a bad rash, would you hesitate to ask if they’ve seen a doctor?
 Probably not.
 We’d express empathy and concern.
 On the other hand, if your close friend started showing symptoms of depression, how comfortable would you feel asking about this and suggesting they see a doctor?
 Many people would struggle with the second scenario, fearing their friend might be offended.
 But why?

 TM: What has contributed to the culture of toxic masculinity?
 What can be done to begin alleviating it?

 SB: If you think about traditional socialization by gender, we give dolls and tea sets to little girls and tell them to “relate.”
 We give balls, bats, and toy guns to little boys and tell them to “compete.”
 While this is an over-generalization, and this has slightly changed over the past 40 years, some of these trends linger.
-To offset, boys need to be taught to relate and girls need to be taught to compete.
+To offset, boys need to be taught to relate, and girls need to be taught to compete.